leopoldleopold/liri-node-app/README.md

 The app uses node plug-ins *Axios*, *Moment*, *Node Spotify API*, and *DotEnv*. *Axios* is used for API calls to *Node-Spotify-API*(which supplies the response for *spotify-this-song*), OMDB API (which supplies the response for *movie-this*), and Bands In Town API (which supplies the response for *concert-this*).
 *Moment* is used to convert the "datetime" response from Bands In Town in order to present the user with a MM/DD/YYYY format.
 *DotEnv* is used to load environment variables from a .env file into *process.env*.

+## My Role
+I provided the initial code and structure of the app.